5 Software Overview

 Space Space Allows defining points and grids that can be referenced in the routine

-I/O I/O Shows the status of the I/O ports and allows manually toggling them
+I/O I/O Shows the status of the I/O ports and allows manually toggling them.
+Hidden behind the three dots icon.

 5.2.1 Jogging Tooltip